aws cost optimisation

 Once you’ve finalized your cost estimate and design, proceed with implementing the service or module.
 But remember, cost management doesn’t end after deployment.

-By following these steps in the AWS cost calculator, you can gain a comprehensive understanding of your potential costs before implementing any new service or module.
-This proactive approach allows you to optimize your architecture, avoid cost overruns, and ensure that your cloud infrastructure meets both performance and budget goals.
+By following these steps in the AWS cost calculator, you can gain a clear understanding of your potential expenses before implementing any new service or module.
+This proactive approach helps you optimize your architecture, prevent cost overruns, and ensure that your cloud infrastructure meets both performance and budget expectations.

-Once you’ve completed the planning phase with the AWS cost calculator, use the AWS cost management tools to track and optimize your spending continuously.
-This combination will help you keep your AWS expenses in check and ensure you’re getting the most value from your AWS services.
+Once you complete the planning phase with the AWS cost calculator, use the AWS cost management tools to continuously track and optimize your spending.
+Together, these tools help you stay in control of your AWS expenses and ensure that you get the maximum value from your cloud services.

 AWS cost management tools - Tracking and optimizing your AWS costs

-Now that you’ve used the AWS Cost Calculator to estimate your spending, the next step is managing those costs effectively.
-AWS offers a suite of tools designed to help you track, monitor, and optimize your cloud spending.
-These tools play a vital role in ensuring that your estimated costs match your actual usage, and they help you take proactive steps toward minimizing overspending.
+Now that you have used the AWS Cost Calculator to estimate your spending, the next step is to manage those costs effectively.
+AWS provides a range of tools that help you track, monitor, and optimize your cloud expenses.
+These tools ensure that your estimated costs stay aligned with your actual usage and allow you to take proactive steps to reduce overspending.

 AWS Cost Explorer